mrdonado/blog/_posts/2021-06-05-yin-and-yang.markdown

 tags: software-quality startup product-development
 ---

-## What is software development all about?
+## What Is Software Development All About?

 Depending on who you ask, even when asking professionals that have been many years in the industry, you'll get very different answers.
 In my experience, there are two clear trends: